 One translation of “hatha” is force (referring to energy exertion for deep transformation).
 I relate this to the heat and discipline, or tapas, we build in our bodies during class.
 Typically, when practicing in a hatha style, poses are held for a number of breaths or minutes.
 Time and attention is given to alignment, making adjustments when needed and taking deep breaths within the asana.
-We are able to build better habits of enter, sustaining, and exiting a pose in a healthy way.
-Allowing things to slow down does not equate to things being easier, as some people describe hatha yoga.
-Holding poses often requires a lot of strength and balance.
-Holding poses also gives our minds a chance to wander and chatter, which gives us a chance to notice what thought patterns we have and then to practice bringing the mind back to the present moment over and over via breath awareness (which is a direct aspect of meditation practice… in fact, I like to think of each asana as a mini-meditation).
 Another translation of hatha is “ha” = sun and “tha” = moon.
-This relates to balancing the assertive and receptive qualities of ourselves, and also putting equal emphasis/awareness/acceptance on the light and dark aspects that make us a real whole person.
+This relates to balancing the assertive and receptive, light and dark qualities of ourselves.
+In hatha, each asana can become a mini-meditation.

-If you have any questions, please don’t hesitate to ask. email@example.com
+If you have any further questions, please don’t hesitate to ask. email@example.com